INVENTORY OS - Setup Guide for AWS - EC2 Ubuntu Instance

 a.
 Open/create the .env file:

-, then close it by pressingCtrl + X
+Ctrl + S, then close it by pressingCtrl + X. -

 Run the frontend server using PM2 process manager: